 As discussed in Section 2.0, Alternative A would include the transfer of the seven parcels that make up the Strawberry Fields Site from fee status into federal trust for the benefit of the Tribe, resulting in the loss of local property taxes.
 As shown in Table 3.7-5, during the 2017 fiscal year, the parcels making up the Strawberry Fields Site generated \$33,962 in property tax income for state, county, and local governments.
+Fiscal Year 2022/2023 property tax assessments for these parcels have since increased to \$44,500 (Appendix L, Table 9) and \$32,700 for the Anderson site parcels.
 Because property in trust is not subject to local taxes, these property taxes would be lost to state and local governments.
-However, as shown in Table 4.7-5, the lost property taxes would be more than offset by sales tax revenues on secondary economic activity generated by Alternative A. Operation of Alternative A would generate substantial economic output for a variety of business in the region, and thus generate substantial tax revenues for state, County, and local governments.
-Potential effects due to the loss of tax revenues resulting from the operation as a sovereign nation on trust land would be offset by increased state, county, and local tax revenues resulting from operation of Alternative A. Overall, Alternative A would result in a beneficial impact to the local economy in the County.